Haiiah/gonzmg88.github.io/_posts/2017-10-24-NystromRBFNN.md

  \end{aligned}
 $$

 So we see that the MAP of the Bayesian RBFN approach is the same of the empirical risk minimization RBFN approach.
 Given that we can also say that it is also the same to the KRR solution using Nystrom method and by the way it is also the mean of the $\mathcal{GP}$ solution using Nystrom method.
 So we have different methods derived from different points of view which at the end lead to the same *point estimates*.
-The only thing that remains is the fully Bayesian RBFN approach; we wonder: *will the mean of fully Bayesian RBFN approach give the same predictions as all the methods?* The answer, as you might expect, is also yes.
+The only thing that remain to consider is the fully Bayesian RBFN approach; we wonder: *will the mean of fully Bayesian RBFN approach give the same predictions as all the other methods?* The answer, as you might expect, is also yes.

 #### Fully Bayesian approach
 We will develop here the *"similar to $\mathcal{GP}$"* approach to derive the **posterior predictive distribution** $$ p(y^*\mid x_*,X,y)$$.
 First we consider the *augmented likelihood*: